-So, through the above two lines, the poet wants to show the gap that has been created between yesterday’s and today’s generation, and even compares her own days with the days of today’s youths.
+So, through the above two lines, the poet wants to show the gap that has been created between yesterday’s and today’s generation and even compares her own days with the days of today’s youths.

 On the contrary, we had a lot to discuss about the old things, the poet says.
-Though by giving account of their nimbleness and youthfulness, the poet is really trying to draw a line between the old generation and new generation, yet it is a well-known fact one day all of use to come to the stage where our elders have been, and then there will be a new generation taking about the new things, styles and fashion of their time.
+Though by giving an account of their nimbleness and youthfulness, the poet is really trying to draw a line between the old generation and new generation, yet it is a well-known fact one day all of use to come to the stage where our elders have been, and then there will be a new generation taking about the new things, styles, and fashion of their time.